Showing posts with label Duty Free. Show all posts

 India Duty-Free Allowance Guide: Liquor, Gold, & More

-Duty-Free Allowance Limits, Customs and Rules in India
+Duty-Free Allowance Limits 2026, Customs and Rules in India

 Basics of Duty-Free Allowance

-India’s duty-free allowances, regulated by the Indian Customs Service, allow travelers to bring specific goods without paying import duties, provided they adhere to limits.
-These rules apply to both residents and non-residents, but always check the Indian Customs Department for updates before traveling.
+India’s duty-free allowances, regulated by the Indian Customs Department, permit travelers to bring certain goods without import duty, provided limits are respected.
+These allowances apply to both residents and non-residents.

 Alcoholic Beverages